Technology

 • While both the tools give the ability to do tests and interactions in Firefox as well as Chromium browsers, there are notable distinctions between them in terms of browser compatibility.
 These tools are quite helpful since they include capabilities like stub out requests, capturing screenshots, and testing on various screen sizes.

-• Both of them are JavaScript-based open-source libraries for automating end-to-end testing.
+• Both of them are JavaScript-base open-source libraries for automating end-to-end testing.
 They want to make it possible for developers as well as testers to engage with online applications across the main browser engines via a single API.

 • Furthermore, let’s say you choose to run your tests devoid of a user interface or want to execute them as part of a continuous integration pipeline.
 Both frameworks include headless alternatives that will let you accomplish it right from the Terminal in that scenario.